LockedCodeAI/lockedcode/CONVENTIONS.md

 | LockedCode-Roadmap.md | ~/Documents/GitHub/lockedcode/LockedCode-Roadmap.md | Phase-by-phase task breakdown |
 | AGENTS.md | ~/Documents/GitHub/lockedcode/AGENTS.md | Agent standing operating instructions (read automatically by OpenCode) |

-The audit document (`lockedcode-Audit.md`) is for Claude (the chat assistant) only — it is NOT listed in any STOP preamble and is NOT referenced by the executing agent.
+The audit document (`lockedcode-Audit.md`) is for Reasoning LLM (the chat assistant) only — it is NOT listed in any STOP preamble and is NOT referenced by the executing agent.
 The agent reads the actual code.

 ---